Snaith: History

-During the Second World War a bomber airfield, RAF Snaith, was established nearby at Pollington, which operated from 1941 to 1946.
+During the Second World War a bomber airfield, RAF Snaith, was established nearby at Pollington and operated from 1941 to 1946.

 Governance

-Snaith is a part of the civil parish of Snaith and Cowick, the town council is located in the Market Place.
+Snaith is a part of the civil parish of Snaith and Cowick.
+It has no dedicated town hall but the town council meets in a building in the Market Place.

-For local government, the town is administered by East Riding of Yorkshire Council within the Snaith, Airmyn, Rawcliffe and Marshland ward.
+The town is administered by East Riding of Yorkshire Council within the Snaith, Airmyn, Rawcliffe and Marshland ward.

-Since the 2024 general election, Snaith has been in the Goole and Pocklington constituency, represented in the House of Commons by David Davis.
+Since the 2024 general election Snaith has been in the Goole and Pocklington constituency, represented in the House of Commons by David Davis.

 Geography and landmarks

-Snaith is located south of the River Aire, on the edge of the Lower Aire Washlands where water is held in designated basins such as Snaith Ings during periods of high flow.
+Snaith is located south of the River Aire, on the edge of the Lower Aire Washlands, where water is held in designated basins such as Snaith Ings during periods of high flow.

-The principal landmark is the Priory Church of St Laurence, which is listed at Grade I. Other notable buildings include Snaith Hall, an early 19th-century small country house on Pontefract Road listed at Grade II, and the former lock-up in the Butter Market, also Grade II.
+The principal landmark is the Priory Church of St Laurence, which is listed at Grade I. Other notable buildings include Snaith Hall, a small early 19th-century country house on Pontefract Road listed at Grade II, and the former lock-up in the Butter Market, also Grade II.
 Several buildings along the high street are also listed.